fabriziogiordano/policy/terms-of-service.md

 **If you are a parent or guardian**: Parents and guardians are advised to exercise supervision over their children's on-line activities.
 If you do not agree to these Terms of Service, do not let your child use the Services.
 If you have any further questions about our Services please take a look at our [Frequently Asked Questions](/help/faq) or [contact us](/help).
 If you are the parent or guardian of a child under 15 and believe that he or she is using the Services, please [contact us](/help).

-**Parents/Guardians** – it's up to you to keep an eye on your child's use of Vimeo.
+**Parents/Guardians** – it’s up to you to keep an eye on your child's use of Vimeo.
 Vimeo is not responsible for monitoring or filtering its content, some of which may not be appropriate for children under age 18.

 **Notice to parents/guardians:** Portions of the Vimeo Site include user-generated-content, some of which contains "R-rated" material which may comprise nudity, violence or mature subject matter.
 VIMEO assumes no responsibility for filtering or monitoring the content viewed by its members; accordingly minor members' parents or guardians shall be solely responsible for filtering and/or monitoring their child's use of the Vimeo Site and/or Services.